serverless/components/README.md

 ## Declarative Usage

-If you want to compose some components together, without creating your own component, you can also do it in declaratively, in YAML.
+If you want to compose some components together, without creating your own component, you can also do it declaratively, in YAML.

 Create a `serverless.yml` file that looks like this.